k2-fsa/sherpa/docs/source/onnx/sense-voice/index.rst

   - Japanese
   - Korean

-in a single model, like what multilingual `Whisper`_ is doing.
+which is similar to what multilingual `Whisper`_ is doing.

 We have converted `SenseVoice`_ to onnx and provided APIs for the following programming languages